SanderMertens/flecs/docs/ComponentTraits.md

 - They don't show up in types (obtained by `ecs_get_type` / `entity::type`)
 - Monitors don't trigger on `DontFragment` components.
 The reason for this is that monitors compare the previous table with the current table of an entity to determine if an entity started matching, and `DontFragment` components aren't part of the table.

-Support for `DontFragment` is currently experimental and there are a number of temporary limitations:
+Support for `DontFragment` has a number of (temporary) limitations:
 - `target_for` does not yet work for `DontFragment` components.
 - `DontFragment` components are not serialized yet to JSON (and don't show up in the explorer).
 - `Or`, `Optional`, `AndFrom` and `NotFrom` operators are not yet supported.
-- `Not` operators are only supported for non-wildcard terms.
 - Component inheritance and transitivity are not yet supported.
-- Queries for `DontFragment` components may run slower than necessary.
+- Queries for `DontFragment` components may run slower than expected.
-- The `flecs::Any` wildcard does not yet work

 What does work:
 - ECS operations (`add`, `remove`, `get`, `get_mut`, `ensure`, `emplace`, `set`, `delete`).